Thibaut5599/Thibaut5599/README.md

 - **Objective**: Analyzing global cinema trends from 1970 to 2024, including ratings, genres, and directors.
 - **Tools**: Python and Tableau
 - **Methods**: Data enrichment with the OMDb API, grouping by genre, rating analysis.
-- **Outcome**: Identified emerging genres and evaluated average ratings by director and writer, with a professional report conclusion.
+- **Outcome**: Creation of an interactive dashboard, accessible to a wide audience and allowing in-depth exploration of the dataset.

 ### Stock and Revenue Analysis 📈
 - **Objective**: Visualizing stock price and revenue trends for Tesla and GameStop.